marthagriggs9/group4_project/README.md

 ### Outline:

-A “hot market” is a real estate market with low inventory combined with lots of buyers looking for the perfect place.
-We are interested in comparing what factors could affect the decision of a house bought in Dallas, Texas versus Austin, Texas.
+A “hot market"(hotness) is a real estate market with low inventory combined with lots of buyers looking for the perfect place.
+For this project, our goal is to compare housing inventory (count), price point($) and property tax(%) among the two cities Dallas, Tx and Austin,Tx & determine which is more desirable based on these three factors.
+We will support our conclusion using visualization and metrics derived from the analysis.

 ### Question:
-What factor -if any- affects the most to the decision?
+Based on the three factors which of the two cities is hotter?

+### Factors used for comparison
-* House availability (zip code)
+* House availability
 * Pricing
-* Year Built
-* Square feet
+* Property tax
-* Price change (pre vs post pandemic)

 ### Datasets to be used:
+Time period of data used for analysis :  2015 to till date

 <a href="https://fred.stlouisfed.org/categories/" target="_blank">stlouisfed</a>